ChrisTracy/K2WET/README.md

 # K2WET ULS API

+## About the Project

-This api is built off of the sqliterest image.
+This api is built on top of [sqliteRest](https://github.com/ChrisTracy/sqliteRest).
 Data is is served exactly as it sits in the sqlite database.
 The table name is defined in the route and queries follow a question mark.
+The ULS database is rebuilt and refreshed every monday morning (4AM - 6AM CST) using [ULS2sqlite](https://github.com/ChrisTracy/sqliteRest).
 ```http
 GET /api/{table_name}?field1=value&field2=value2
 ```